CCPBioSim/qmmm-workshop/README.md

 ## Training Material

 The tutorial workshop consists of a series of scripts to run the simulations and analysis of the outputs, accompanied by an informal lecture.
-The scripts can be run using the
+The scripts can be run using the CCPBioSim training server.
-<a href="http://132.145.243.165" target="_blank">CCPBioSim training server</a>.

 Once you have started the server open a Terminal (Click "New" top-right of the item list, and choose "Terminal" from the list).
-On the Terminal page that opens up, change into the `qmmm-workshop` directory (`cd qmmm-workshop`).
 You will find the scripts and all other required workshop files there.
 Once you are finished, please use the "logout" button on the jupyter server page (top right).

 All material was prepared by <a href="https://vanderkampgroup.wordpress.com">Marc van der Kamp</a> with assistance from Sam Johns.